MicrosoftDocs/azure-databases-docs/articles/mysql/flexible-server/concepts-limitations.md

 ### Network

 You can't change the connectivity method after you create the server.
-If you create the server with *Private access (virtual network Integration)*, it can't be changed to *Public access (allowed IP addresses)* after creation, and vice versa.
+If you create the server with *private access (virtual network integration)*, it can't be changed to *public access (allowed IP addresses)* after creation, and vice versa.

 ### Stop/start operations